Luke460/steering-wheel-master/readme.md

 ![menu](images/menu.png)

+ **NOTE:** these settings are not suggested for a Logitech G29!
+Since geared wheels tend to have clipping problems that can invalidate wheel check readings, I suggest to try to enable *"Dead zone correction only"* and set *"Dead zone enhancement"* to 5 as starting point.
+Than you have to find the correct *"Dead zone enhancement"* value depending on your steering wheel dead zone.
+In this example I am using aggregation just to give you a complete example.

 Now click on ***Generate csv*** or ***Generate lut*** (depending on the purpose for which you will use this application) and if everything goes well, you should get the following output message:

 ![success](images/success.png)